Privacy Policy

 4.2 /api/proxy (the Vercel Edge Function)

-The hosted getbased.health deploys a small proxy function on Vercel so the browser can reach AI providers without CORS errors.
+The hosted getbased.health deploys a small proxy function on Vercel so the browser can reach AI providers, wearable APIs, token endpoints, and the optional sun/UV relay without CORS errors or exposing hosted OAuth client secrets.
 The proxy:

 - Passes your request through to the allowed provider URL and returns the response